MuhammadSawalhy/leetcode-download-questions/README.md

 This repo uses LeetCode's GraphQL API and only includes the [Blind 75](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
-The code should theoretically work with any Leetcode question list though.

-Questions are currently only available in PDF format.
+The problems are extracted to HTML files that can be later converted to PDF files or a single file containing all the problems.

 Feel free to submit a PR to include other lists e.g topic specific lists.